 We visited Die Hel in the morning, getting back to the Huts at lunchtime.

-Back north up jeep track, over concrete bridge.
-Pass junction from previous day.
+Back north up jeep track, over a concrete bridge.
+Pass junction from the previous day.
 Cross shallow stream – railway sleeper.
 Immediately after this crossing turn right onto a single track with the river now on your right.

 Moss Waterfall Pool was the last pool we got to enjoy: a broad moss-covered rock ledge up to 2 meters high with a deep pool for swimming.
 Delicious!